 Only remove the transducer when the machine is cold or the Extruder is empty (not under pressure), otherwise hardened plastic might adhere to the thin diaphragm resulting in a torn diaphragm.
 Remove the sensor only while the plastic is hot and liquid.

 Melt pressure is primarily used to determine if the extrudate is flowing easily.
-If for some reason the plastic is prevented from flowing (such as an insufficiently heated feed tube), the melt pressure increases.
+If, for some reason, the plastic is prevented from flowing (such as an insufficiently heated feed tube), the melt pressure increases.
 In general, a problem in the downstream equipment causes the head pressure to rise 70 kg/cm2 above the normal operating pressure.
 When this happens, stop the Extruder and research the problem.

 A pressure transducer is also located downstream of the valve (after the beaker plate) to monitor the downstream pressure.

-Use with a clean, dry cloth to clean molten polymer from the transducer while the tip is still hot.
+With a clean, dry cloth, clean molten polymer from the transducer while the tip is still hot.
 Use solvents or a fluidized bed cleaning system to remove solidified polymer.
 Never use wire wheels or abrasive cloths to clean the process diaphragm.

-Before installing the transducer, first use the special cleaning tool (available from the manufacturer) to clean all polymer from the pressure transducer mounting hole (seat), and second, apply nickel-based anti-seize compound to the threads on a transducer, as well as to the sealing surface; otherwise, polymer might leak.
+Before installing the transducer, first use the special cleaning tool (available from the manufacturer) to clean all polymer from the pressure transducer mounting hole (seat), then apply nickel-based anti-seize compound to the threads on a transducer, as well as to the sealing surface; otherwise, polymer might leak.

 Remove the melt pressure transducer and rupture disc whenever the feed screw is removed from the barrel.
-This prevents damage when using a wire brush to clean the extruder barrel, and allows you to replenish the anti-seize compound on the threads and sealing surfaces of these units.
-If the feed screw is not removed for a period of six months, then remove the rupture disc and pressure transducer and reapply the anti-seize to prevent seizure.
+This prevents damage when using a wire brush to clean the Extruder barrel, and allows you to replenish the anti-seize compound on the threads and sealing surfaces of these units.
+If the feed screw is not removed for a period of six months, then remove the rupture disc and pressure transducer and reapply the anti-seize compound to prevent seizure.

 Melt Temperature Sensor

-A melt temperature sensor is mounted at the downspout for measuring the melt temperature entering the die.
+A melt temperature sensor is mounted downspout for measuring the melt temperature entering the die.
 For accurate melt temperature measurements, its sensing tip is exposed and insulated from the casing metal.
-For the fixed immersion thermocouple, the sensing tip ends at the center of the melt flow and for the adjustable tip, it could be adjustable from flush up to max. range.
+For the fixed immersion thermocouple, the sensing tip ends at the center of the melt flow.
+The adjustable tip can be adjusted from flush up the maximum range.
 Typical care for the temperature sensor is very similar to melt pressure transducer.

 Temperature Control Sensors

 The temperature control sensors monitor zone temperature through either K-type thermocouples or RTDs located in the barrel and the downstream equipment.
-These sensors are a spring loaded bayonet type, with a cap for locking to a pin on the sensor adapter.
+These sensors are a spring-loaded bayonet type, with a cap for locking to a pin on the sensor adapter.

 The adapter is threaded into the barrel.
-The coil spring around the sensor provides a loading effect, so periodically check the caps to be sure that they are holding the sensors securely (that they are tight).
+The coil spring around the sensor provides a loading effect, so periodically check the caps to ensure they are tightly holding the sensors securely.
 The coil spring around the sensor provides a loading effect.
 If a reasonable pressure is required to push the cap down for locking, then the sensors are seated correctly.
 Any caps that do not require some pressure should be adjusted by screwing them up the spring.

-Be sure to check the bottom portion of the adapter for signs of cracks or splits.
-A loose sensor not making good contact will cause erroneous signals to the controller.
+Check the bottom portion of the adapter for signs of cracks or splits.
+A loose sensor not making good contact causes erroneous signals to the controller.
 The adapter threads should receive a light coating of a high temperature lubricant, such as Fel-Pro C5A Improved, before reinstalling.
 Use sparingly to prevent the lubricant from contaminating the sensor well.